Detection loophole attacks on semi-device-independent quantum and classical protocols: Certification of semi-device-independent classical protocols

 where $w_i(A,a,b) = p_i \eta_i(A,b) P(A|a)$ and the worst case probability that $B = f(a,b)$ is given by

-The following Proposition provides conditions under which the worst case success probability can not be increased resorting to DL exploit.
-When these hypothesis are satisfied, a protocol relying on the worst case success probability may not be affected by DL attack.
+The following Proposition provides conditions under which the worst case success probability of a RAC can not be increased resorting to DL exploit.
+When these hypotheses are satisfied, a protocol relying on the worst case success probability may not be affected by DL attack.

-\begin{thm} If the worst case success probability without resorting to DL attack is $P^{wc}{=}1/2$, then the worst case probability of success resorting to DL attack is $P_{DL}^{wc}{=}1/2$. \end{thm}
+\begin{thm} Given a RAC, if the worst case success probability without resorting to DL attack is $P^{wc}{=}1/2$, then the worst case probability of success resorting to DL attack is $P_{DL}^{wc}{=}1/2$. \end{thm}

-\begin{proof} The proof proceeds by absurd assuming $P^{wc} = 1/2$ and $P_{DL}^{wc} > 1/2$.
+{\bf Proof:} The proof proceeds by absurd assuming $P^{wc} = 1/2$ and $P_{DL}^{wc} > 1/2$.